-The Burmese passport currently ranks on the 93rd place according to the Guide Passport Ranking Index.
-It provides visa-free access to 47 countries.
-The Passport Ranking has been dropping over the years from 81st in 2006 to its current ranking.
-Burmese passport holders have visa-free and visas on arrival access to countries such as Kenya, Philippines, Singapore, Sri Lanka and Iran.
-Burmese passport holders require a visa to enter 179 destinations in the world, such as China, the United States and the European Union.
+The Myanmar passport is currently ranked 95th place on the Guide Passport Index.
+It provides visa-free access to 42 destinations.
+Myanmar passport holders have visa-free and visas on arrival access to countries such as Dominica, Philippines, and Singapore.
+Myanmar passport holders require a visa to enter 187 destinations in the world, such as China, the United States and the European Union.
 This high visa requirement results in a low mobility score and extended travel preparations.

 The Republic of the Union of Myanmar is a former British colony.
 Located in Southeastern Asia, it consists of seven regions.
 It borders Thailand, Laos, China, India and Bangladesh.
 The most important regions are Yangon, Mandalay, Pathein and Bago.
 Myanmar is the 11th largest country in Asia with a surface area of 676,578 square kilometers.
 Its climate is tropical and subtropical with hot humid summers and a rainy season from May to October.
 The terrain is characterized by central lowlands surrounded by steep and rugged highlands.